You are viewing the New York/Venezuela Chapter

 No pending request is presented as awarded funding.
 Updates will be published as formal responses are received.

-Documented requested amount with known figures: Up to $256,000, excluding The New York Community Trust, whose amount is pending confirmation, and Robin Hood, submitted at EOI stage without a specified amount.
-This total includes only submitted applications, LOIs, funding inquiries, and received interest forms with confirmed requested amounts.
-It excludes opportunities whose amounts are pending, undefined, not submitted, reviewed but not pursued, or pending future opening.
+Documented requested amount with known figures: Up to $241,000.
+This total includes only active submitted applications, LOIs, funding inquiries, and received interest forms with confirmed requested amounts.
+It excludes closed opportunities — including The New York Community Trust proposal declined on August 13, 2026 — and opportunities whose amounts are pending, undefined, not submitted, reviewed but not pursued, or pending future opening.

 Submitted / received / under review